 In the online world, an email campaign or online advertising campaign again typically drives prospects to a website.
 However it is less likely to achieve an immediate sale.
 A more realistic goal is to secure a meeting with a sales representative in order to discuss the customer’s business requirements in more detail and also influence him, her or them to buy (i.e. complete a sale).
 By providing information about the products and services, benefits, features, possibly pricing, and also contact information, reassures customers and wins trust.
 Conceiving marketing activity as one of several steps in a longer, integrated, multi-step campaign is more likely to persuade.
 Consider awareness and relationship building via direct mail, newsletters, video promotion, webinars, virtual exhibitions, conferences or live events and also social media such as Twitter or Linked In .

 While there are differences in B2B vs. B2C marketing, the principles about engaging and building customer relationships remain the same.
-At the outset understand the customer journey from the customer’s point of view.
-Also understand the sources of information and the selection criteria that the customer uses, and the triggers and barriers to building awareness and relationships, through to the sale.
+At the outset use market research to understand the customer journey from the customer’s point of view.
+In particular, the sources of information and the selection criteria that the customer uses, and the triggers and barriers to build awareness, relationships,and drive sales.
 At each step along the journey, consider how the experience that your brand delivers is different to or better than your competitors.
 And if it is no different,then work out what improvements to make.

 1. How B2B customers search for tech solutions, Tenfold.com